NithishKoriyar/NewsHub/README.md

 Designing a robust search and filter system to handle multiple filters (date, category, source) was complex.
 - **Solution**: I utilized efficient state management in React and ensured smooth performance for large datasets.

+Designing a robust search and filter system to handle multiple filters (date, category, source) was complex.
+Additionally, some APIs did not provide author or source information, making filtering by author and source challenging.
+Filtering by author was particularly difficult due to the large number of authors and the absence of an author parameter in the API responses.
+Similarly, some APIs lacked source information, further complicating the filtering process.

 #### Responsive Design

 Ensuring a consistent and user-friendly experience across devices.